skieylion/dictionary-web/rest/README.md

   - +GET : get parts of speech
 - ### + /Lexeme
   - +GET : get lexemes (why ? it needs to limit)
-  - +POST : save a lexeme
+  - +POST : save a expression
-    - Lexeme : an object of a lexeme
+    - Lexeme : an object of a expression

 ## Objects
 - Lexeme